fredrikbaberg/hassio-addons/3dprinter/DOCS.md

 A backup from within OctoPrint should be sufficient, as it will include both OctoPrint and Klipper configuration files.

-### Extra dependencies

-Some additional `pip` packages may be needed, for instance `marlin-binary-protocol`.
-Those can be installed through the script "Extend OctoPrint with additional build packages" (`/scripts/extend_octoprint.sh`).
-Installation is made to persistent storage, so the command should only be needed once.

 ## Versions

 Some notes regarding the software and versions.